Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 Environment info goes here Night Sky Falling through clouds (Tornado-like with lightning) Super Large Catalyst spawning smaller versions of itself.

-If the score timer is above a certain amount after the Catalyst has been destroyed and we can determine the player is going for a "Time Spent Alive" highscore, the Catalyst will open up one last portal that will send the player to Level 10. otherwise, play the ending cinematic and show the player's stats.
-Update Main menu as a reward
+If the score timer is above a certain amount after the Catalyst has been destroyed, the Catalyst will open up one last portal that will send the player to Level 10. otherwise, play the ending cinematic and show the player's stats.
+Update main menu as a reward

 {{< image_gallery images="./level_9_001.webp" >}}